harshith6322/DevOps_jenkins_CI-CD/Readme.md

 * Every commit to a branch triggers a Jenkins build.
 * Artifacts are uploaded to Nexus.
-* WAR is deployed on Tomcat automatically.
+* WAR is deployed to Tomcat automatically.

 ---

 ## 🧑‍💻 Author

 **Harshith Reddy**
- DevOps Engineer & React
+DevOps Engineer & React Developer

 ---